 Sometimes we take the skimmer door off for fish training.
 New fish like to explore and often get trapped behind the skimmer door.
 If the door is removed, they can easily swim back into the pond.
 Typically, fish learn not to go back in the skimmer box.
 The door should be put back after a few days for best performance.

 3. Check your overflow valve.

 If it has been mounted too low, your pond water will also be low because it is draining off!
 The overflow valve can be raised so the water is higher.

 Summer heat causes ponds to evaporate.
-It is not uncommon for ponds in the Minneapolis/St. Paul, MN area to loose 1-3 inches of water per week!
+It is not uncommon for ponds in Minneapolis/St. Paul, MN area to lose 1-3 inches of water per week!
 Just remember to replace that lost water!
 (An automatic fill valve does the job for you.)

 If your pond has a leak, you will have fluctuating pond levels combined with evaporation!
 If you are wondering how to find a leak, click here for step-by-step directions!

 Feel free to call our technicians if you think you have a leak.
 They service Maple Grove, Edina, Eden Prairie, Golden Valley, Plymouth, Medina, Minnetonka, Minneapolis, Fridley, Stillwater, and most of the metro area.